Michigan First Party Claims

 The first step in claiming your First Party insurance coverage is to figure out which insurance company covers you.
 Once you narrow it down, complete the Application of Benefits form for that company and mail it to your provider right away.

-To find out what company covers you ask yourself:
+To find out what company covers you, ask yourself the following questions:

 Do You Own a Car?